pablomdata/Building-Shiny-Apps/Lecture 4 - Maps/Lecture4b.md

----
-title: "Lecture 4b: Reactive expressions in maps"
+# Lecture 4b: Reactive expressions in maps
-output: html_notebook
----

 Let's try something else with the maps, to complete the next part of the wireframe.